States#

 that the part is initialized correctly.
 Sub-parts must be created in the init method.

-Here is an example of a simple main program:
+Here is an example of a simple main function:

 tls.init();